willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Why is my view at floor level when viewing WebVR content from Edge?

-This website does not properly support Windows Mixed Reality headsets.
+The website does not properly support Windows Mixed Reality headsets.
 To work around this:
 1. Place the headset on the floor of your space.
 2. Navigate to the WebVR page using Microsoft Edge on your desktop (not within Mixed Reality).
 3. Click the button on the webpage to Enter VR.
-4. Wait 5-10 seconds (for the experience to fully enter immersive mode).
+4. Wait 5-10 seconds for the experience to fully enter immersive mode.
-5. Pick up the headset, and place on your head.
+5. Pick up the headset and place it on your head.

 ### The display is very low resolution in some WebVR experiences

-This website does not properly support high resolution headsets.
-To workaround this, some things that may work:
+The websites do not properly support high resolution headsets.
+To workaround this:
 * If launching WebVR from the desktop (as opposed to from within the Mixed Reality cliffhouse), ensure the window is maximized prior to Entering VR.
 * Avoid resizing the Microsoft Edge window after you have entered VR.